K-stability and large complex structure limits: Slope stability

-This matches the intersection-theoretic formula, since $\omega = H - \frac{1}{2} E$, $Z = H$.
-Note that each critical point contributes equally to the asymptotics, since each contribution comes with the same weight $\frac{\xi^3}{3} = \frac{1}{3}$, so the assumptions of Theorem \ref{SlopeThm} are satisfied in this example too.
+This matches the intersection-theoretic formula, since $\omega = H - q E$, $Z = H$.
+Note that each critical point contributes equally to the asymptotics (i.e. the latter does not depend on $\xi$), so the assumptions of Theorem \ref{SlopeThm} are satisfied in this example too.

 Let $E$, $F$ denote the exceptional divisors.
 The toric boundary is given by